 Tokyo: Workshop March 2017

-Join us in Tokyo for a workshop led by Magnum photographers Moises Saman, Newsha Tavakolian and Matt Stuart
+Join us in Tokyo for a workshop led by Magnum photographers Moises Saman and Newsha Tavakolian

-Magnum Photos is delighted to announce the next 7-day Photography workshop in Tokyo on 17th March – 23rd March 2017, led by Magnum photographers Moises Saman, Newsha Tavakolian and Matt Stuart with the support of the Nippon Photography Institute.
+Magnum Photos is delighted to announce the next 7-day Photography workshop in Tokyo on 17th March – 23rd March 2017, led by Magnum photographers Moises Saman and Newsha Tavakolian with the support of the Nippon Photography Institute.

 The event will take place at the Nippon Photography Institute, located in the heart of Tokyo, in Shibuya.
 Nippon Photography Institute (NPI) has more than 40 years of history, and has been producing influential members of the Japanese photographic world.

-The three Magnum photographers will lead three groups of 13 emerging photographers through a daily program of shooting, reviews, group critiques, mentoring, editing, with the opportunity to also learn from peers and develop a unique and personal visual language.
+The Magnum photographers will lead two groups of 13 emerging photographers through a daily program of shooting, reviews, group critiques, mentoring, editing, with the opportunity to also learn from peers and develop a unique and personal visual language.

 Participants will work to create an edit to be shown at the Nippon Photography Institute at the closing workshop projection.
 This will be a public event.
 In addition to the workshop program, guest experts from the local photography industry in Tokyo will come and provide insight into working in their particular areas of expertise.